Fantomas42/django-blog-zinnia/docs/url_shortener.rst

 And so many URL shortening services exist, each with his own features.

-Originaly Zinnia provided a only way to generate short urls for your entries, and you needed to install *django_bitly*.
+Originally Zinnia provided a only way to generate short urls for your entries, and you needed to install *django_bitly*.

 One way it's not bad, but it's not enough.